HalilPasho/Linked-Lists/README.md

 # Linked-Lists

-Some data structure about linked-lists in JavaAcript!
+Some Data Structure examples about linked-lists in JavaScript!